letoram/xarcan/README.md

 Normal autohell style compilation.
 Relevant compilation flags are:
     --enable-kdrive --enable-xarcan --disable-xorg --disable-xwayland
     --disable-xvfb --enable-glamor --enable-glx

-    make -C ./src/hw/kdrive/arcan
+pkg\_info need to find the normal arcan-shmif, arcan-shmifext libraries.

-Though a ton of other X features (e.g. fonts etc.) could also be disabled, if you find a better set of compilation options for a feature- complete yet tiny X server, send patches to this document :)
+Though a ton of other X features, could/should also be disabled.
+If you find a better set of compilation options for a feature- complete yet tiny X server, let me know.

 Use
 ====